What happens during the Accelerator?

 Believe us - we know how expensive it is to pass on opportunities.
 We try to our best to select the most promising ideas, startups, founders - but we can only host a few.
 Please don't take it personal and consider applying again to our next batch.

-These criteria are established to protect potential members by ensuring that they can comfortably tolerate the risk associated with early stage investing.
+This criteria was established to protect potential members by ensuring that they can comfortably tolerate the risk associated with early stage investing.
 To qualify as an accredited investor, a member must have at least one of the following:

 Individual net worth, or joint net worth with your spouse exceeding $1,000,000 USD excluding the value of your primary home